MadApe/Getting-and-Cleaning-Data/CODEBOOK.md

 ## Transformation and Analysis
 The following describes the transformation and analysis performed on the source data set.

-### High Level Workflow
+### Analysis Workflow (as captured in the run_analysis.R file)
 1. Open the Test/Training data set, activities, subjects, features, and activity label files
+2. `rbind` the test and training measurements data sets
+3. `rbind` the test and training subject data sets
-2. Merge the data into a single data set
+4. `rbind` the test and training activities data set
+5. `cbind` the combined subject, activities, and measurements data sets
-3. Extracts only the measurements on the mean and standard deviation for each measurement
+6. Subset the combined data set to only include the Activity, Subject, and the mean and standard deviation Measurement columns
+7. Rename the variable/measurement column names by substituting descriptive names for the abbreviations used in the original variable names
-4. Apply descriptive activity names to the data set
+8. Merge the activity labels into the combined data set on the "Activity ID"
-5. Apply descriptive names to the variables
-6. Create a second, independent tidy data set with the average of each variable for each activity and each subject
+9. Aggregate the combined data set taking the mean of each variable column by the Activity and Subject
+10. Arrange the aggregated data by Activity, Subject, and the Average Value columns
+11. Output the tidy data set as a text file

 ### Setup
 1. Download the data set from the location listed above and unzip the file